Research on strategies to avoid or reverse menopausal weight gain.

 Dr Maire Claire Haver describes menopause as a perfect storm of inflammation resulting from three factors:

 - Hormone changes

 - Abdominal fat deposit.
-Dr. Haver describes this abdominal fat almost like it is its own organ, because it becomes inflammatory on its own releasing inflammatory cytokines.
+Dr. Haver describes this abdominal fat almost like it is its organ because it becomes inflammatory on its own, releasing inflammatory cytokines.

-- Estrogen affect how fat is distributed throughout the body; low estrogen can contribute to “belly fat” and visceral fat (fat around organs)
+- Estrogen affects how fat is distributed throughout the body; low estrogen can contribute to “belly fat” and visceral fat (fat around organs)

 - According to a study by the Radiological Society of North America (RSNA), an association was found between women with more visceral fat and decreased bone density

 - Also increased risk of heart disease, type 2 diabetes, high blood pressure, metabolic syndrome, and premature death regardless of weight

 - Increase anti-inflammatory foods

 - Decrease inflammatory foods (especially highly inflammatory omega-6 containing oils and foods)

 Dr. Haver, who created the Galveston Diet, discusses three things to implement for change: